NCC building class

 Shed, Anthena

 Buildings differ from one another considering several aspects: type of activity, occupancy, sensitivity to fire hazard, the importance of access and egress, structure and energy use.
-The primary reason for the NCC building classes is to address different provisions and laws to buildings regarding their specific aspects and conditions.
-Apparently different energy compliance measures applies to you building depending on the building class it is categorized under:
+The primary reason for the NCC building classes is to address different provisions and laws regarding buildings, their specific aspects and conditions.
+Different energy compliance measures apply to your building depending on the building class it is categorized under:

 • NCC Volume 1 covers building classes 2 to 9.